MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           - <span aria-hidden="true">👍</span> 82 Google Lighthouse

           This project was confined to a single sprint.
 NCDOT has many connected sites that share frameworks and components.
 Each sub-site also contains individual pages and features that contain custom code.
-These pages and subsites would need to be remediated in later sprints.
+These custom pages and subsites would need to be remediated in later sprints.

-          The original goal was to reach a score greater than 80 via Google Lighthouse and reduce the number of automatic issues found in W.A.V.E. by 50%.
+          The original goal was to reach a score greater than 80 via Google Lighthouse and reduce the number of automatic issues found in Axe DevTools by 50%.
 This was successful.

           Of course, a good Lighthouse score does not ensure an accessible application, but this was a benchmark for the first sprint.

           The remediation tasks were validated with help from the QA team.
-The team was given a demo of the before and after and given training on how to proactively reduce accessibility issues in the future and continue the efforts in future springs.
-After all, accessibility is an ongoing effort.
+The team was given a demo of the before and after and given training on how to proactively reduce accessibility issues in the future.

           > Melanie contributed a great deal to improving our website’s load time, performance, and accessibility.
 The results were effective and immediate - faster page loads across the board, and forms and interactions were available to everyone regardless of capability.<br>
           <cite>- Patrick Doran <small>NCDOT UX and Web Services Manager</small></cite>